sboday/edx-documentation/en_us/shared/manage_live_course/discussions.rst

    course author, and any team members with the Admin role, can grant discussion administration roles.
 For information about assigning discussion privileges, see :ref:`Assigning_discussion_roles`.

+.. note:: Not all options for moderating discussions are available when discussions are accessed using the edX mobile apps.
+For information about the differences between discussions on the edx.org site and in the mobile apps, see :ref:`Discussions on Mobile Apps`.

 .. _Organizing_discussions: